Icybee/module-editor/README.md

 ## Editor collection

 An editor collection contains the definition of the available editors.
-It is used to instantiate editors, and by extension their UI element:
+It is used to instantiate editors, and by extension their GUI element:

 ```php
 <?php